ionic-enterprise/ionic-training-decks/src/assets/data/markdown/ionic-weather-step07.md

 ## Getting Started

 * Go to <a href="https://openweathermap.org/" target="_blank">OpenWeatherMap.org</a> and sign up for a free account so you can have an API key (if you do not want to do this, you can use the API key I generated for this class, but I _will_ be removing it after the class is over)
-* Use the Ionic CLI to generate a new provider called `weather` (hint: the ionic CLI has a `--help` option that can be used at several levels)
+* Use the Ionic CLI to generate a new provider called `weather` (Hint: the Ionic CLI has a `--help` option that can be used at several levels)
-* Use git to verify the files were created as you expect and that your new service is provided in `app.module.ts`
+* Use git to verify the files were created and that your new service is provided in `app.module.ts`
 * Be sure to add the newly generated file to your commit
 * Make your initial commit for this feature

-The API key to use if you do not want to generate your own is currently: `db046b8bbe642b799cb40fa4f7529a12`we
+The API key to use if you do not want to generate your own is currently: `db046b8bbe642b799cb40fa4f7529a12`

 ## Initial Setup

-The generated `weather` service gives you a lot of what you need to get started, but let's clean that up a little.
+The generated `weather` service (or "provider") gives you a lot of what you need to get started, but let's clean that up a little.

 1. Remove the comment near the top of the file
-1. Modify the `HttpClient` to be `private` rather than `public`; it is initially public to avoid a linting error until you actually use it
+1. Modify the `HttpClient` to be `private` rather than `public` (it is initially public to avoid a linting error until you actually use it)
-1. Modify the constructor to have an empty body - we don't need to do anything inside it
+1. Modify the constructor to have an empty body

 ### Basic Configuration